 Q: Do cabbage worms attack any ornamental plants?

 A: Not at all.
 They’re completely harmless to us, except in terms of how they can demolish our plants.
-In fact, seeing cabbage worms can be a way to identify an organic garden, as the use of most harsh chemicals would eliminate the risk of cabbage worms.
+In fact, they can be an indicator of an organic garden.
 If you ate one, while it probably wouldn’t taste really good, it wouldn’t make you sick at all.